The Cheeky Monkey Media Blog

 - Other individuals you and members of your community respect and admire.

 Next, you need to get to know these individuals.
-And, by get to know them, I don’t mean hurl pieces of content at them.
+And, by getting to know them, I don’t mean hurl pieces of content at them.
 Connect with them online via social media, group chats, and forums, and, if possible, offline via phone calls, coffee meet-ups, or conference get-togethers.

 5. Remember that you’re building a community, not an army of mindless robotic supporters.